danielmhair/Angular2Goodies/README.md

 If you used `Angular CLI`, you will have a `style.css` file.
 Locate it and edit it.

 This is where I got hung up for a day or so.
 The styles of Material 2 was not working.
 It was because I missed adding a theme to Material 2.
-You have three choices:
+You have four choices:

 1. @import '~@angular/material/core/theming/prebuilt/deeppurple-amber.css';
 2. @import '~@angular/material/core/theming/prebuilt/indigo-pink.css';